ashleyfletcher76/42_transcendence/docs/API_live_chat.md

 Summary:

-The live chat service allows users to send real-time messages in specific chat rooms using WebSockets.
-This service manages WebSocket connections for a room, broadcasts messages, and can retrieve chat history through HTTP endpoints.
-This service is built with Django Channels and integrated with Redis for managing the chat room state.
+The live chat service enables users to send real-time messages in specific chat rooms using WebSockets.
+This service manages WebSocket connections, broadcasts messages, and can retrieve chat history through HTTP endpoints.
+It is built with Django Channels and integrated with Redis for managing chat room states.

+Note: All WebSocket and HTTP connections should use HTTPS for secure communication.
+In development, if using self-signed certificates, disable certificate verification when testing with wscat or similar tools.

 ## WebSocket Endpoints